Linuxury/Arch-Linux/README.md

 https://github.com/Linuxury/dotfiles
 ```

-Navigate to the desired directory where they want to store the dotfiles e.g., `~/Documents/GitRepos`)
+Navigate to the desired directory where they want to store the dotfiles, e.g., `~/Documents/GitRepos`)

 ```javascript
 mkdir -p ~/Documents/GitRepos